Applying is free for first year students.

 - Secondary School Report and recommendation from guidance counselor

-- Home schooled students must also include detailed information about the depth of their curriculum, including reading lists.
+- Home schooled students must also include detailed information about the depth of their curriculum, including reading lists and standardized tests (please see below).

 Standardized Tests (SAT Reasoning Test and ACT)